learn-academy-2021-charlie/week-5-assessment-oddtomas/rails-questions.md

 The command to create just a new Rails application using postgesql would be " rails new app_name -d postgresql -T ".

 4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner?
-The command to generate this Rails model would be "rails generate model Meals breakfast:string lunch:string dinner:integer ".
+The command to generate this Rails model would be "rails generate model Meal breakfast:string lunch:string dinner:string ".

 5. What is a migration?
 Why would you use one?